getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/ram-bundles.md

 The initial Sentry support for RAM bundles, added in `sentry-cli 1.43.0` and `react-native-sentry 0.43.1`, is known to have an upload performance issue when handling RAM bundles with a large number of modules.
 This will be fixed in future client versions.

-By default, when running as part of Xcode build step (normally called "Bundle React Native Code And Images"), `sentry-cli` uploads source maps to Sentry in the background.
+By default, when running as part of Xcode build step (customarily called "Bundle React Native Code And Images"), `sentry-cli` uploads source maps to Sentry in the background.
 To make it run in the foreground and track its progress, you can add `--force-foreground` parameter to the `sentry-cli` command in your Xcode project configuration file `project.pbxproj`, so the command looks similar to:

 ```sh
 ./node_modules/@sentry/cli/bin/sentry-cli react-native xcode --force-foreground ../node_modules/react-native/scripts/react-native-xcode.sh